Drawing Trees with Perfect Angular Resolution and Polynomial Area: Lombardi drawings for ordered trees

 \subsection{Drawing heavy paths}

-Let $P=(v_1, \ldots, v_k)$ be a heavy path at level $j$ of the heavy-path decomposition that is rooted at the last node~$v_k$.
+Let $P=(v_1, \ldots, v_k)$ be a heavy path at level $j$ of the heavy-path decomposition.
+Since we will draw $P$ incrementally starting from the leaf and ending with the root of $P$, we assume that the last node $v_k$ is the root of $P$.
 We denote each edge $v_iv_{i+1}$ by $e_i$.
-Recall that the angle in an intersection point of two circular arcs is measured as the angle between the tangents to the arcs at that point.
-We define the angle $\alpha(v_i)$ for $2 \le i \le k-1$ to be the angle between $e_{i-1}$ and $e_i$ in node $v_i$ (measured counter-clockwise).
-The angle $\alpha(v_k)$ is defined as the angle in $v_k$ between $e_{k-1}$ and the light edge $e=v_ku$ connecting the root $v_k$ of $P$ to its parent $u$.
+Recall that the angle at an intersection point of two circular arcs is measured as the angle between the tangents to the arcs at that point.
+We define the angle $\alpha(v_i)$ for $2 \le i \le k-1$ to be the angle between $e_{i-1}$ and $e_i$ at node $v_i$ (measured counter-clockwise).
+The angle $\alpha(v_k)$ is defined as the angle at $v_k$ between $e_{k-1}$ and the light edge $e=v_ku$ connecting the root $v_k$ of $P$ to its parent $u$.
 Due to the perfect angular resolution requirement for each node $v_i$, the angle $\alpha(v_i)$ is obtained directly from the number of edges between $e_{i-1}$ and $e_i$ and the degree $d(v_i)$.

-\begin{lemma} Given a heavy path $P=(v_1, \ldots, v_k)$ and a disk $D_i$ of radius $r_i$ for the drawing of each $v_i$ and its light subtrees, we can draw $P$ with each $v_i$ in the center of its disk $D_i$ inside a large disk $D$ such that the following properties hold: \begin{enumerate} \item each heavy edge $e_i$ is a circular arc that does not intersect any disk other than $D_i$ and $D_{i+1}$; \item there is a stub edge incident to $v_k$ that is reserved for the light edge connecting $v_k$ and its parent; \item any two disks $D_i$ and $D_j$ for $i\ne j$ are disjoint; \item the angle between any two consecutive heavy edges $e_{i-1}$ and $e_i$ is $\alpha(v_i)$; \item the radius $r$ of $D$ is $r=2\sum_{i=1}^k r_i$. \end{enumerate} \end{lemma}
+\begin{lemma} Given a heavy path $P=(v_1, \ldots, v_k)$ and a disk $D_i$ of radius $r_i$ for the drawing of each $v_i$ and its light subtrees, we can draw $P$ with each $v_i$ in the center of its disk $D_i$ inside a large disk $D$ in $O(k)$ time such that the following properties hold: \begin{enumerate} \item each heavy edge $e_i$ is a circular arc that does not intersect any disk other than $D_i$ and $D_{i+1}$; \item there is a stub edge incident to $v_k$ that is reserved for the light edge connecting $v_k$ and its parent $u$; \item any two disks $D_i$ and $D_j$ for $i\ne j$ are disjoint; \item the angle between any two consecutive heavy edges $e_{i-1}$ and $e_i$ is $\alpha(v_i)$; \item the radius of $D$ is $r=2\sum_{i=1}^k r_i$. \end{enumerate} \end{lemma}